-When it comes to growing your money over the long term, studies have shown that tax advantage is one of the biggest benefits you could have in growing your money.
-Tax advantage is one primary reason Individual Retirement Accounts (IRAs) and 401(k)s are so popular when it comes to saving for retirement.
+When it comes to growing your money over the long term, studies have shown that tax advantage is a major benefit, which is why tax-advantaged Individual Retirement Accounts (IRAs) and 401(k)s are so popular when it comes to saving for retirement.
+But one of the most important aspects of owning an IRA or 401(k) is knowing the best ways to approach taking income or withdrawals from those accounts.
+If you don’t know the rules, you can end up paying more in taxes than is necessary.

-Through our tax minimization strategies, Providence Financial can advise you on some of the best ways to withdraw funds from your qualified retirement accounts so you can maximize the tax advantages offered by each one.
-In other words, we’ll keep up with the changing tax codes so you don’t have to.
+Through our tax minimization strategies, we can advise you on some of the best ways to withdraw funds from your qualified retirement accounts to help maximize the tax advantages offered by each one.

 One of the services we offer that can help you maximize the tax advantage includes rolling over a 401(k) to an IRA.
 Doing so can not only provide you with access to more investment options, but it can also help to lower the fees you pay.

-Converting a 401(k) to a Roth IRA is another way that may provide certain tax benefits.
-For example, you could convert some funds that are in a qualified retirement account, like a 401(k), into a Roth IRA ahead of retirement.
-Although you’ll still owe taxes on the amount you convert, you won’t have to pay taxes on withdrawals you make later on in retirement.
+Converting a 401(k) or regular IRA to a Roth IRA is another strategy that may provide certain tax benefits.
+For example, you could convert some funds in a qualified retirement account, like a 401(k), to a Roth IRA ahead of retirement.
+Although you’ll still owe taxes on the amount you convert, you won’t have to pay taxes on withdrawals you make later in retirement.

 - What is the cost to roll over a 401(k) to a Roth IRA?